krahets/hello-algo/docs-en/chapter_array_and_linkedlist/list.md

 ## List Implementation

-Many programming languages come with lists, including Java, C++, Python, etc. Their implementations tend to be intricate, featuring carefully considered settings for various parameters, like initial capacity and expansion factors.
+Many programming languages come with built-in lists, including Java, C++, Python, etc. Their implementations tend to be intricate, featuring carefully considered settings for various parameters, like initial capacity and expansion factors.
 Readers who are curious can delve into the source code for further learning.

 To enhance our understanding of how lists work, we will attempt to implement a simplified version of a list, focusing on three crucial design aspects: